Getting started with AppVeyor for Linux

 Both ASP.NET Core and .NET Core console projects will be published to .zip files and pushed to build artifacts.
 You can deploy them later with one of the supported deployment methods described below.

-By default, if you ommit test section in appveyor.yml AppVeyor will assume Auto mode working in pair with MSBuild build mode.
+By default, if you omit test section in appveyor.yml AppVeyor will assume Auto mode working in pair with MSBuild build mode.
 In Auto mode AppVeyor will run tests against all test projects found in the solution.

 SQL Server 2017 for Linux